Safety Stock Calculator & Formula

-If you have an accountant or bookkeeper and have been using paper-based systems up to now, Making Tax Digital certainly will change the way you work.
+If you have an accountant or bookkeeper and have been using paper-based systems up until now, Making Tax Digital certainly will change the way you work.
 The best way of handling this change is to make the switch to an HMRC-accredited online accounting system.

 And doing this will also change the role of your accountant.
 For the better.
 Instead of doing a lot of manual bookkeeping, your accountant will instead be able to use your accounting software and all its functionality to make sure your business runs smoothly, all your tax obligations are met on time and to advise you on the best way to grow your business.

 It helps if your accountant is tech-savvy.
-Many accountants are, but if yours isn’t and you feel he or she would struggle with an online accounting system, you may find our register of accountants useful.
+Many accountants are, but if yours isn’t and you feel they may struggle with an online accounting system, you may find our register of accountants useful.

-Overhauling the tax system on such a huge scale, HMRC are bound to encounter problems along the way.
-The deadlines for Income Tax and Corporation Tax will quite possibly move, so it’s advisable to keep checking the QuickBooks Blog for updates.
+Overhauling the tax system on such a huge scale means HMRC is bound to encounter problems along the way.
+The deadlines for future MTD phases will quite possibly move, so it’s advisable to keep checking the QuickBooks Blog for updates.

 Whatever happens though, it’s advisable to get started with online accounting software right away.
 The sooner you’re up and running digitally, the easier the transition to digital tax will be.

 It’s easier than you think to prepare for Making Tax Digital if you use QuickBooks online accounting solutions.